 Evaluation of answer books for all examinations shall be done centrally.
 All the answer scripts shall be shuffled subject wise and coded before they are sent for valuation.
-The theory papers of end-semester examination should be evaluated both by internal examiner and external examiner.
+The theory papers of semester end examination are subjected to DOUBLE VALUATION both by internal examiner and external examiner.
 The first valuation of the answer scripts should be done by the internal faculty, teaching the subject.
 The second evaluation should be done by an examiner faculty outside the college.
 In case of difference of more than 15% of marks, the answer paper shall be re-evaluated by a third examiner appointed by the Examination Committee and marks awarded by this examiner shall be taken as final.

-The make-up examination facility shall be available to students who may have missed / intend to improve marks in CIA exams for one or more courses in a semester by remitting a fee of Rs.
-500/- per course.
+The makeup examination is conducted to benefit the students who missed the internal (CIA) exams due to medical grounds as well as for those who missed the CIA exams on genuine grounds.
 The make-up examination shall have comprehensive online objective type questions.
 The syllabus for the make-up examination shall be the whole syllabus covered till the end of the semester under consideration and will be conducted at the end of the semester.

 Betterment of SEE marks in the courses already passed for B.Tech Programme:

 Students who clear all the courses in their first attempt and wish to improve their CGPA shall register and appear for betterment of marks for one course of any theory courses within a period of subsequent two semesters.
-A fee of Rs.500/- per course shall be collected for the improvement examination.
 The improved marks shall be considered for classification / distinction but not for ranking.
 If there is no improvement, there shall not be any change in the original marks already awarded.

 Only one chance per course shall be permitted and the student must specify the improvement courses separately while applying for the examination.
 This scheme is only meant for purposeful improvement of a student’s grade point average and such students who avail this facility may not be considered eligible to complete for Autonomous Ranks.